- William Monahan

 - Release Date

-Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, a mean streets tale with a dash of 1960s British crime movie panache.
-Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
+Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard-boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, the tale of a mean streets with a dash of 1960s British crime movie panache.
+Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course, The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
 But Monahan doesn’t yet have a confident enough hand to lend the production much stylistic finesse from behind the camera; and although actors make up for lacking style, they cannot salvage the film’s structural problems.

 An intense Colin Farrell occupies the modern-day equivalent of Michael Caine’s persona from Get Carter and The Italian Job, playing Mitchell, an ex-con just released from a three-year stint and looking to reform his criminal ways.
 As a welcome back, his sleazy former associate Billy (Ben Chaplin) sets him up in a flat “owned” by ruthless crimelord Gant (Ray Winstone, coolly menacing as ever).
 From Gant’s perspective, this means Mitchell owes him a favor, but just to seal the deal he kills someone in front of Mitchell to make him an accomplice.
 Mitchell isn’t intimidated, telling Gant in a roaring nose-to-nose that he wants nothing to do with that life anymore.
 Nevertheless, Mitchell hits up his old contacts (including Danny Dyer) for information about two hoods (Jamie Blackley and Gregory Foreman) who killed his homeless pal Joe (Alan Williams), as he intends to give them a dirt nap.
 By tossing Gant’s offer back in his face, Mitchell must also worry more than he already does about his unhinged sister, Briony (Anna Friel), a manic party girl and likely target should Gant seek reprisal.